pewulfman/yacht/DISCUSSION.md

 Trying out different idea, appear that closing the socket send an EoF which render the flow available for reading but then the parsing fails.
 I can fix that either catching the exception or by first sending a special termination packet.
 I decided for the second so that I can differentiate between the "Happy Path" (the other side close the chat) and the "Sad Path", (the other side send a wrong packet)

+## Part 11.
+Take care of exception

+This part consist of taking care of the "sad path".
+I have not perform extensive test of the app over the network to detect all kind of possible exception.

+The possible errors for the server are:

+1. Those from the function `run_server` which shouldn't append in our design
+1. Unix Error while binding to the socket and the loopback address

+The possible errors for the client are:

+1. Impossibility to connect because either can't find the server, the server refused, or the request timeout

+Then, when communicating, the communication can be lost or another client/server could implement an erroneous or malicious protocol.
+These are reflected by the exception in `common.ml`